jcamm3/watertank-monitor/README.md

 1. Flash the ESP32-C6 with `watertank_monitor.yaml` using ESPHome.
 2. Update `!secret` values for Wi-Fi, API, and OTA credentials.
+3. Save folers under .esphome directory to your local HA esphome directory.
-3. Power the device (5V barrel jack recommended).
+4. Power the device (5V barrel jack recommended).
-4. Access the web interface at `http://<device-ip>` to view water level, configure tank dimensions, or run calibration.
+5. Access the web interface at `http://<device-ip>` to view water level, configure tank dimensions, or run calibration.
-5. Integrate with Home Assistant using ESPHome’s encrypted API.
+6. Integrate with Home Assistant using ESPHome’s encrypted API.

 ## License